alextekartik/scss-transfomer.dart/README.md

 The transformer logic is the following:
 * convert xxxx.scss file to xxxx.css
-* file starting with _xxxx.scss are not compiled however the style.scss in the same directoy is when changed
+* file starting with _xxxx.scss are not compiled however the style.scss in the same directoy is compiled when any _xxx.css file is changed

 ## Usage